Altaxo/Altaxo/Altaxo/Core/MathNet.Numerics/README - ChangesForAltaxo.md

 Math.NET Numerics was adopted for the needs of Altaxo.
 The following changes were made, compared with the original code:

-- The namespace ´MathNet.Numerics´ was transformed to `Altaxo.Calc`.
+- The namespace Â´MathNet.NumericsÂ´ was transformed to `Altaxo.Calc`.

 - to Vector<T> the interfaces `IReadOnlyList<T>` and `IVector<T>` were added (the latter defined in Altaxo)